LordEidi/fennel.js/README.md

 For now, have a look at the package.json file.

-If you run the test cases, make sure to first run "npm install -g tape".
+If you run the test cases, make sure that you installed the dev dependencies...

 ## License ##